 “We need the generic companies to enter the market” to bring down the price for HIV/AIDS drugs, she said in a phone interview.

-Karl Uhlendorf, a spokesman for the Pharmaceutical Research and Manufacturers of America, the Washington-based industry group for patent holders including Bristol-Myers, Pfizer Inc. (PFE), Abbott and Merck & Co.
-(MRK), said in an e-mail that intellectual- property protection isn’t a barrier to patient access to medicines.
+Karl Uhlendorf, a spokesman for the Pharmaceutical Research and Manufacturers of America, the Washington-based industry group for patent holders including Bristol-Myers, Pfizer Inc. (PFE:US), Abbott and Merck & Co.
+(MRK:US), said in an e-mail that intellectual- property protection isn’t a barrier to patient access to medicines.